 If you love Fruity Pebbles, this poke cake is for you!
 This is a Fruity Pebble filled vanilla cake, soaked in sweetened condensed milk and topped with a Fruity Pebble Whipped Cream.

-For the cake:
+For the Cake

-- 1 ½ cups Fruity Pebble Cereal
+- 1 heaping cup (36g) Fruity Pebble Cereal

-- 1 can (14 oz) sweetened condensed milk
+- 1 can (14oz/396g) Sweetened condensed milk

-- 1 ½ cups heavy whipping cream
+- 1 ½ cups (354ml) heavy whipping cream

-- ½ cup powdered sugar
+- ½ cup (65g) powdered sugar

 - Preheat the oven to 350°F.

-- While the cake is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
+- Take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
 Pour a can of sweetened condensed milk over top of the cake and spread gently with a spatula.
 Allow the sweetened condensed milk to absorb into the cake.